 💡 Tip: Bring another set of clothes + swimwear incase you want to take a dip.
 And sandals, I personally suggest the all terrain sandals because of some rough rocky and slippery terrain.

 Next on the list is: Patapat Viaduct.
 Is a bridge that connects Cagayan and Ilocos.
-Very scenic, has montain on one side and a sea on the other.
+Very scenic, has mountain on one side and sea on the other.
 Perfect for photo ops.
 We’re lucky that there’re few tourists and are already leaving when we arrived so we have the whole bridge to ourselves.
 We took time taking pictures.
 Manong Romy was very happy to be our photographer and even directed us what pose and where to.
-Thing is, you have to be quick to run, it’s a bridge after all.
+Thing is, you have to be quick to run, you don’t wanna get hit by a running vehicle.
 There’s also a man-made falls, but its dried at that time.

 Next: Agua Grande.
 Nothing spectacular about this place.
 Just flowing water on big rocks is all.
 We took pictures and left.
 I think we only stayed there for good five minutes.

 Next stop: Timmangtang Rock Formation + Bantay Abot Cave.
 According to Manong Romy, Timmangtang and Bantay-Abot Cave are lovers and that Timmangtang is a male rock, and Bantay-Abot is a female rock.
 Timmangtang Rock, a bell-shaped rock formation.
 Manong Romy said we could climb it, but we decided against it, because there’s nothing much to see.
 We decided to go to Bantay-Abot Cave.
 We went down a concrete staircase into the beach and finally reaching the cave.

 We went to Blue Lagoon but didn’t stay there for long because there’re a lot of people swimming and we were worried we wouldn’t be able to catch sunset in Saud.
 So we left, and it’s sad that we don’t even have any pictures.